telerik/winforms-docs/pdfviewer/features/digital-signature.md

 # Digital Signature

-With __RadPdfViewer__ you are able to both display and verify documents within your application and make sure that it has not been tampered with.
+With __RadPdfViewer__ you are able to both display,sign and verify documents within your application and make sure that it has not been tampered with.

 This article contains the following sections: